-The Instilled team have published their first ebook: Learn Like You Live: Ensuring Learner Engagement by Harnessing the Power of the Everyday.
+The Instilled by PeopleFluent team have published their first ebook: Learn Like You Live: Ensuring Learner Engagement by Harnessing the Power of the Everyday.
 In this extract, covering the second of the ebook’s four main chapters, the current state of eLearning is examined, along with the imminent challenges presented by changing content and learning expectations.

 Understanding the way consumers have driven change in our global and domestic marketplaces should reinvigorate discussions on the evolution of employee learning.
 In the book, “Managing for Creativity”—co-authored by Jim Goodnight, founder and CEO of the multinational analytics software development company, SAS Institute Inc.—Goodnight says, ‘Ninety-five percent of my assets drive out [sic] the gate every evening.
 It’s my job to maintain a work environment that keeps those people coming back every morning.’
 With this top-down mentality, it’s no surprise that SAS has been named one of Fortune’s ‘Best Places to Work’ for over 20 years.

 This concept puts into perspective why executives and L&D professionals must spend the time to cultivate their people if they expect to achieve sustainable success.
 Even with the immersion of AI into our workplace, decisions about business will always be made on a human-to-human level.
 We must take greater strides to meet learners not only where they are, but where they’re going within our organizations.